3dreamengine/3DreamEngine/docu/engine.md

 ### thumbnails
-Subject to change.
-Texture loader will receive together with the final LOD update more features which may change thumbnails.

-Name a (smaller) file "yourImage_thumb.ext" to let the texture loader automatically load it first, then load the full textures at the end.
+Name a (very small) file "yourImage_thumb.ext" to let the texture loader automatically load it first immediately, then load the full textures at the end.

-If the automatic thumbnail generator is enabled (true by default), this will be done automatically, but the first load will be without thumbnail.